 Your defendant is a foreign government.
-Or a monarch.
+Or a foreign government ministry.
 Or a foreign diplomatic mission.
-A consul with a diplomatic passport.
 A company owned (at least in part) by a foreign state.
 (You get the point.)
 You’ve done all the analysis necessary to convince a court that jurisdiction is appropriate under the Foreign Sovereign Immunities Act (28 U.S.C. §§1330, 1602 et seq.)– the terrorism exception and the commercial activity exception come to mind– but in order to start the proceedings, you have to put the defendant on notice of the claim.
 So, how do you get them served?

 Honestly, it’s not markedly different from serving a foreign individual or private company based abroad.
 But there are a few particularities involved, and they can all be found in 28 U.S.C. §1608.